MarioM-Illumio/CoreOS-packer-vagrant-ansible-k8s/README.md

 This configuration targets **Vagrant-VirtualBox** only (at the moment).
 So it generates a Vagrant box.
-However, other targets such as VMWare can be easily added.
+However, other targets such as VMWare, KVM/QEMU can be easily added.

 This is the latest stable release (as per commit-date) for the Core-OS.
 It uses [ActivePython][1] for Python, and installs Ansible using PIP.